arocull/Shepherd/README.md

 ## Packages

-This game uses SDL2 as a dependency.
+This game uses SDL2 and SDL2_Mixer a dependencies.
 To install this package, run:
 `$ apt install libsdl2-dev`
+`$ apt install libsdl2-mixer-dev`

 The game compiles uses a Makefile to compile by executing g++ commands.